WebReflection/uland/README.md

 ## API

-The concept is exactly the same as the _neverland_ one.
+The concept is exactly the same as the _neverland_ one, the `render(...)` accepts a node to render, and either a *component* or a *callback* that returns some content.

 [Live demo](https://codepen.io/WebReflection/pen/dyGvNdg?editors=0010).